Best bread recipesPopular Recipesbuttermilkno kneadsourdoughwhole wheat

 In a bowl stir together 225 grams of whole wheat flour with 225 grams of water at room temperature with 30 grams of the (rye) sourdough culture.
 Stir it for about 1 minute until all the ingredients are combined.
 Cover the bowl with clingfilm and let it preferment at room temperature.
 After a minimum of 12 hours it is ready to be used in the final dough.

-*For the starter in this recipe I use a sourdough starter which is made with 100% whole grain rye flour.
-A sourdough starter based on rye flour is easier to maintain, it does not transform into a slurry when you forget about it, it is easier to stir because it has almost no gluten and it smells very very nice, a bit like berries.
-I maintain the starter as a ‘almost’ stiff starter.
-This way it stirs easy but does not add as much water to the dough as a poolish starter.
+*For the starter in this recipe I use a sourdough culture which is made with 100% whole rye flour.
+A sourdough culture based on rye flour is easier to maintain, it does not transform into a slurry when you forget about it, it is easier to stir because it has almost no gluten and it smells very very nice, a bit like berries.
 It is also very forgiving in the amount you feed it.
-As I am a bit lazy in feeding, normally I only feed it once a week, after my weekend baking.
+Normally I only feed it once a week, after our weekend baking.
 I just give it a few table spoons of water and rye flour, stir, and ready!
 Check out our posting about making your own rye sourdough starter.

 Ingredients for the Rolls